stencila/dockta/README.md

 matplotlib==3.0.0
 ```

-When we do `docker build .` again Docker notices that the `requirements.txt` file has changed so throw away that layer and all subsequant ones.
+When we do `docker build .` again Docker notices that the `requirements.txt` file has changed and so throws away that layer and all subsequant ones.
 This means that it will download and install **all** the necesary packages again, including the ones that we previously installed - and takes longer than the first install.
 For a more contrieved illustration of this, simply add a space to a line in the `requirements.txt` file and notice how the package install gets repeated all over again.

 Now, let's add a special `# dockter` comment to the Dockerfile before the `COPY` directive,